Completion and Graduation

 Your academic success is important to your instructors.
 If instructors notice that you are experiencing academic difficulties early in the term, they may send an email to your ACES account that will advise you about ways to address those difficulties.
 It is very important that you promptly respond to any Early Intervention communication.
 Your success depends on it.

 You may find it necessary to change your classes after you have completed the registration process.
-You may add or drop classes using ACES during designated time periods listed under Registration Dates & Payment Deadlines/Refund Dates .
-Keep in mind that changes to your schedule may result in additional charges that you are responsible for paying before the next payment deadline.
+You may add or drop/withdraw classes using ACES during designated time periods listed under Registration Dates & Payment Deadlines/Refund Dates .
+Keep in mind that changes to your schedule may result in additional charges or a change to your financial aid or third party payment eligibility.
+You are responsible for paying any differences in tuition before the next payment deadline.

 Drops/Withdrawals from Courses